joysmith/c-/1 basic.md

 1. Servers
 1. Operating Systems

+General info:

 - Every 3 year new version comes up the latest version this time is 2023

 - Other language influenced by C++ : C#, Java, JS, TS, Dart

-To master C++ you need to master two things
+To master C++ you need to master two things:

 - C++ language: means syntax the grammar of this language.
 - C++ standard library: collection of pre-written code.